If you thought last season's shows were too hot to handle, wait until you hear what's set for this time around...

 New York Fashion Week has kickstarted fashion month, and we’ve got all the deets…

-Last season’s shows were held in a variety of different locations, but the majority of this season’s will be held at Skylight Clarkson Sq and Industria.
+Last season’s shows were held in a variety of different locations, but the majority of this season’s will be held in Brooklyn including Bushwick and the Barclays Center.

 The Show Schedule:

 There’s a lot of change.
 New York Fashion Week’s usual bigshots including Rodarte, Thom Browne, Proenza Schouler and Altuzarra have all decamped to Paris.
 The schedule will also be one day shorter.

 Tom Ford, meanwhile, will make his much anticipated return to the NYFW schedule, albeit without the see-now-buy-now strategy.

 As for Rihanna, she’ll be back with a late-night Fenty x Puma presentation.

 What do you get when you take an army of beige-wearing models to Roosevelt Island and throw them in front of an awfully hot (the temperature type) audience?
 Well, not a lot apparently.